-The PASSWORD\DIRS command, which is new at Rev. 21.0, enables the System Administrator to control the use of password directories on the system.
+The PASSWORD\DIRS command enables the System Administrator to control the use of password directories on the system.
 It is recommended that you use ACLs, instead of passwords, to control access to directories.
-To prevent the creation of additional password directories, use the command PASSWORD\DIRS -OFF.
+To prevent the creation of additional password directories, use the command PASSWORD\DIRS -OFF and embed the command in the PRIMOS.COMI file.